-The following are part-time AmeriCorps Team Member positions available for college students for the 2019-20 service year.
+The following are part-time AmeriCorps Team Member positions available for college students for the 2020-21 service year.
 Positions are listed alphabetically by city.
 AmeriCorps Team Members serve K-12 youth by normalizing college going, providing mentoring, and increasing student success and college access.
 Your service will enrich the lives of those you serve and leave lasting impacts on these students, families and Montana communities as well as help to alleviate poverty through attaining higher education.
 Candidates must be 17 years of age and be current college students (work-study, internship, volunteer or practicum).
-Team Members will complete 300 or 450 service hours during the academic year or before August 31, 2020.
+Team Members will complete 300 service hours during the academic year or before August 31, 2021.

 Part-time College Members